convisoappsec/conviso-docs/docs/integrations/fortify.md

 ## Synchronize Project

-After setting up the integration, we need to synchronize the projects with the Conviso Platform.
+After setting up the integration, you need to synchronize the projects with the Conviso Platform.

 <div style={{textAlign: 'center'}}>